360.859.9090 | 503.405.4300

 Spiders are active throughout the year.

-There is an ongoing myth in some circles that late-summer is “spider season” in the Pacific Northwest.
-However, according to The Burke Museum, this is actually a myth, and, ironically, late-summer is the one time of year where you might observe the fewest spiders.
-Spiders in the Pacific Northwest are rather consistent in their prevalence throughout the year, meaning an infestation could occur in winter, spring, summer, or fall, only reinforcing Aspen Pest Control’s commitment to inspection, treatment, and ongoing prevention of spider infestations.
+In some circles, there is an ongoing myth that late summer is “spider season” in the Pacific Northwest.
+However, according to The Burke Museum, this is actually a myth, and, ironically, late summer is the one time of year when you might observe the fewest spiders.
+Spiders in the Pacific Northwest are consistent throughout the year, meaning an infestation could occur in winter, spring, summer, or fall, only reinforcing Aspen Pest Control’s commitment to inspection, treatment, and ongoing prevention of spider infestations.

 can i treat SPIDERS on my own?